toiyabe/RepoSync/README.md

 ### Create Pipeline

-From the Azure DevOps project home screen choose "Pipelines," then follow these steps:
+From the __downstream__ Azure DevOps project home screen choose "Pipelines," then follow these steps:

 1. Click "Create Pipeline."
 2. Then it asks "Where is your code?"
 Here select  "Azure Repos Git (YAML)."